When you help a child climb the tree, everyone enjoys the fruit.

 Children’s basic needs are to become a person engaged in their time and place, and to construct themselves as human beings who will be of service to others.
 Becoming a person of your time and place has as many variations as people on this planet.

 As parents, teachers and caretakers, we offer a service to our children to meet their needs in order for them to become fully functioning adults.
-It is a role we fill, much like the service a restaurant offers.
-Adults work to meet the child’s fundamental needs of food, clothing, shelter, loving relationships, along with human development and learning needs while using available resources.
+It’s a role we fill, much like the service a restaurant offers.
+Adults work to meet the child’s fundamental needs of food, clothing, shelter, loving relationships, along with human development and learning needs, using available resources.

 A successful restaurant doesn’t have to meet the impractical whims of every customer.
-A winning business offers a good product, cheerfully, in a timely manner, at a price the customer can afford and with a desire for repeat business and a long-term relationship.
+A winning business offers a good product, cheerfully, in a timely manner, at a price the customer can afford, with a desire for repeat business and a long-term relationship.

 To serve our children, we need, as adults, to act like a successful business.
 We cheerfully attend to a child’s genuine needs with the resources we have available in our culture, based on our personal values.
 We will serve our children well by being the adult we want our children to become.